 My PE seat for this flight was 24G, an aisle seat in the center section on the starboard side.

 Delta PE seats have a footrest with calf support.
+Many PE seats on other airlines only offer a footrest bar.

 The video remote, storage pocket, and controls for the seat and footrest are located under the armrest opposite the tray table.